RonakSingh2006/Cohort-3.0/DevOps/ECS/README.md

 6. Export/import the generated certificate into **AWS Certificate Manager (ACM)**.
 7. Attach the certificate to the Load Balancer's 443 listener.
 8. Update the Security Group to allow inbound traffic on port **443**.

-Your application will now be accessible securely over HTTPS.
+9. change the record in domain registery to point to loadbalancer dns ip Your application will now be accessible securely over HTTPS.